What were you like as an INFJ child?

 Before I started working, I don’t recall that I had much desire for money, material stuff, comfort, or leisure activities.
 It was only when I started working and I had excess money that I spent a lot of money on material things or immediate enjoyment.

 It’s not that you can’t treat yourself to a nice meal or holiday.
 But I was buying a lot of stuff that I didn’t need.
-For example, clothing that I didn’t wear much or going for concerts that I could have missed.
+For example, clothing that I didn’t wear much or going to concerts that I could have missed.
 Even though I did save up some money for the future, I realized that I was more reckless with the way I spent my money than I typically was.

 You can’t repress your inferior function.